-As an international student, you must meet certain conditions so that you can maintain your status and be employed legally.
-You must:
+As an international student, you must meet certain conditions so you can maintain your status and be employed legally.

 - Stay enrolled as a full-time student